-While you will still find a spot in a cosy, casual bar to sip on a craft beer and dive into a plate of comfort food, the foodie scene in Whistler reaches well beyond the boundaries of that outdated stereotype.
+While you will still find a spot in one of the cosy, casual Whistler bars to sip on a craft beer and dive into a plate of comfort food, the foodie scene in Whistler reaches well beyond the boundaries of that outdated stereotype.
 It is truly diverse.
-From upmarket European style wine bars to on-mountain dining and world-class fine dining restaurants, food loving travellers will be ‘wowed’ by Whistler.
+From upmarket European style wine bars to on-mountain restaurants and world-class Whistler fine dining, food loving travellers will be ‘wowed’ by Whistler.

 Aussies listen up!
 If you are in Whistler and you are missing your Aussie-style (strong) brew, walk don’t run to Mount Currie Coffee Company.
 Conveniently located in Whistler’s main street and offering a menu of organic, sustainable “thoughtful food”, you might as well settle in for a snack while you are there, or grab a green smoothie to go.